Field guideNSS Background Remover

 The most common mistake when thinking about app size is to look at the total — “the whole app is four megabytes of JavaScript” — and either panic or shrug.
 The total is almost irrelevant to how the app feels.
 The number that governs the experience is first-load JavaScript: how many bytes the browser must download, parse, and execute before the page the visitor landed on becomes interactive.
 An app can be enormous in total and still feel instant if the first load is small, and it can be modest in total and still feel sluggish if it ships everything at once.
 Optimising the wrong number is how teams spend a week shaving the total and see no change in the metric users actually feel.

 This reframing changes the goal from “make the app smaller” to “make the first load smaller”, which is a much more tractable problem.
 You do not have to delete features or rewrite everything; you have to arrange the code so that the parts a given entry point does not need are in separate chunks that load later.
-The breadth stays — all ninety tools are still there — but the cost of that breadth moves from “paid by everyone on every visit” to “paid by the people who use each tool, when they use it”.
+The breadth stays — all the tools are still there — but the cost of that breadth moves from “paid by everyone on every visit” to “paid by the people who use each tool, when they use it”.
 That is the entire game, and route-level splitting is the blunt, high-leverage way to win most of it.

 Route-level splitting: one tool, one chunk